What Is LEED Anyway?

 Remember that whole environmentally friendly thing?
 That’s another benefit.
 LEED prerequisites and credits reduce your impact on the environment and let you use terms like “sustainability” and “green design” even if you’re not exactly sure what those terms mean.

 Think of it this way.
 Most people want to help the environment.
 Few people do more than recycle.
 You will be doing much more to help, and that’s an awesome thing to do.

 Look At Your Floors (Metaphorically)

 Abstract talk about credits and points is ... well, too abstract.
 To help wrap your head around LEED, consider your floors.
 There are many floor options available: carpet, hardwood, tile, even packed earth if you’re going for a Grapes of Wrath vibe.
 Sometimes, the room dictates the flooring, such as ceramic tile for bathrooms or concrete for the garage.
 But these often have problems:

 - Carpets trap dust, allergens, and more tiny things that still make you ill.
 These also tend to give off VOCs (the toxic gases that make you seriously sick).

 - Tile is great in certain places, but do you really want every floor in your home to be cold?

 - Laminate and vinyl flooring is cheap, but you guessed it — they often release VOCs, and they’re made from plastic, so not exactly natural products.

-Bamboo has some unique advantages that help make it a great material for gaining some LEED points.
+Not only are bamboo flooring prices lower than traditional wood, bamboo has some unique advantages that help make it a great material for gaining some LEED points.